kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/habits.md

 - **Make it easy:** The third step is to make the habit easy to perform.
 Break the habit down into smaller, manageable actions that require minimal effort.
 Start with a small version of the habit and gradually increase the difficulty over time.
 The key is to reduce friction and make it as simple as possible to get started.
 - **Make it satisfying:** The fourth step is to make the habit satisfying.
 Create a sense of immediate satisfaction or reward when you perform the habit.
 This can be done by tracking your progress, celebrating small wins, or creating a sense of accomplishment.
 The idea is to associate positive emotions with the habit to reinforce its repetition.

-**Here is an example of how you can use James Clear's approach to for a good habit around programming:**
+**Here is an example of how you can use James Clear's approach to form a good habit around programming:**

 - **Step 1 - Identify the habit**
-  - Determine the specific habit you want to build. e.g. Practicing programming consistently.
+  - Determine the specific habit you want to build. e.g., Practicing programming consistently.

 - **Step 2 - Create a Cue [Make it obvious]**
    - Set a specific time and place for your programming practice.
 For example, designate 7:00 PM as your programming time and choose a quiet spot in your room.